kontoulis/go-weighted-random-choice/readme.md

 ### Usage
 Instantiate a `WeightedRandomChoice` object by calling `New()`.
-`New()` takes optional argument `precision` which is by default `1000`.
+`New()` takes optional argument `precision` which is by default `1000`. which is used to calibrate the weights for more precise results.
-This is used to calibrate the weights for more precise results Add elements with `name` and `weight` and then call `GetRandomChoice` to retrieve an element.
+Add elements with `name` and `weight` and then call `GetRandomChoice` to retrieve a random weighted choice.
 ```go
 package main